Council, Housing Association or Private Landlord tenant living in disrepair?

 Yes!
 You should still pay your rent in full.
 If you stop paying your rent, your landlord has the ability to make a counterclaim against you, as you would be in breach of your tenancy agreement.

 No, unfortunately not.
 You must be currently living in the property.
+Housing disrepair claims can only be made while you’re residing in the property that has the disrepair issues.

-Your compensation is calculated based on the length of time that the property has been in disrepair, how many people it has affected, how severe the disrepair is, if any belongings have been damaged by the disrepair, and finally, if the disrepair has caused any illness.
+Your housing disrepair compensation is calculated based on the length of time that the property has been in disrepair, how many people it has affected, how severe the disrepair is, if any belongings have been damaged due to house repairs issues, and if the disrepair has caused any illness.

 No, there are laws in place protecting Council and Housing Association tenants from being evicted for starting a housing disrepair compensation claim against their landlord.
+You have legal protection during the process, including if your landlord is failing to complete necessary home maintenance.

 Speak to our friendly specialists for more details